-360. Language Arts in Middle School 3 credit hours.
-Recitation: 2.4.
-Laboratory: 0.
-Alternative Mode: 0.6.
 Emphasis will be on methods and materials used to teach language arts in grade 4-9.
 Specific content includes language acquisition, the history of language, English grammar, dialects, levels of usage, purposes of reading, writing, listening, and speaking, and the ways readers respond to literature.
 A wide variety of literature will be read.
 With regard to writing, the composing process, forms of writing, and purposes for writing will be covered.
 Students will also learn how to plan and teach language arts lessons, including writing objectives, choosing instructional strategies and materials, grouping students, applying research findings, and assessing diverse learners.
 Students will have a middle school field placement.
 The use of computers to enhance teaching units, locate materials, etc., will be stressed.
 The Ohio Language Arts Model will be emphasized.
-Field experience required.
-Prerequisites: 3.0 GPA; Junior status; C- or higher in PSY 101; EDU 220, 230; and EIS 285.
-Co-requisite: EDU 350, 375 and one of the following: 373, 380 or 390.
+25 hours of field experience required.
+Prerequisites: 2.85 GPA; C- or higher in EDU 220, 230, and EIS 285.
 (Spring)

-366. Methods in English 3 credit hours.
-Recitation: 2.4.
+366. English Literacy and Methods in Adolescent to Young Adult 3 credit hours.
+Recitation: 2.7.
 Laboratory: 0.
-Alternative Mode: 0.6.
+Alternative Mode: 0.3.

 This course will cover both the content to be taught and the pedagogy of teaching English in Adolescent to Young Adult classrooms, including but not limited to: selecting and using materials for diverse learners and learning styles, applying the knowledge base to the language arts, using the Ohio Language Arts Model to frame instruction and assessment, and designing, implementing, interpreting, and reporting on assessment.
 Students will also become aware of sources of adolescent literature by diverse writers, study the forms of oral and written discourse and their place in the English classroom and learn how to help students read for different purposes and respond to literature.
 Students will plan and implement lesson and unit plans.
 Finally, attention will be given to the nature of language and theories of language acquisition.
-Field experience required.
-Prerequisite: 3.0 GPA; C- or higher in PSY 101 and EDU 220.
+50 hours of field experience required.
+Prerequisite: 2.85 GPA; C- or higher in EDU 220.
 Co-requisite: EDU 350.
 (Spring)

-370. Internship 0-15 credit hours.
+370. Internship 10-15 credit hours.
 Recitation: 0.
 Laboratory: 0.
 Alternative Mode: 1-15.

 This course is open to Education senior students who are no longer pursuing a teaching license or are unable to fulfill the requirements necessary for an Ohio teaching license.
 Students must complete 10 credit hours of Internship to substitute for Student Teaching and the Seminar in Education.
-Prerequisites: Senior status; for Early Childhood: EDU 344 and EDU 345; for Middle Childhood two of the following: EDU 360, EDU 373, EDU 380, EDU 390; for AYA one of the following: EDU 366, EDU 376, EDU 386 or EDU 396; for Music MUS 373 and MUS 374.
-Corequisites: EIS 380, EDU 400 and EIS 468.
+Prerequisites: Senior status; for Early Childhood: EDU 344 and EDU 345; for Middle Childhood two of the following: EDU 360, 373, 380, 390; for AYA one of the following: EDU 366, 376, 386 or 396; for Music MUS 373 and 374.

-373. Social Studies in the Middle School 3 credit hours.
-Recitation: 2.4.
+373. Social Studies Literacy and Methods in Middle Childhood 3 credit hours.
+Recitation: 2.7.
 Laboratory: 0.
-Alternative Mode: 0.6.
+Alternative Mode: 0.3.

 Methods encouraging concept and generalization development through active participation will be the major focus.
 The Ohio Social Studies Model provides guidance in what concepts, generalizations, and skills will be developed.
 Emphasis will be upon developing citizenship skills.
 Short and long range lesson planning will be developed.
 Students will be encouraged to use technology to enhance both planning and instructional phases.
-Field experience required.
-Prerequisites: 3.0 GPA; C- or higher in PSY 101; EDU 220, 230; and EIS 285.
-Corequisites: EDU 350, 375 and one of the following: 360, 380, or 390.
+25 hours of field experience required.
+Prerequisites: 2.85 GPA; C- or higher in EDU 220, 230, and EIS 285.
 (Spring)